 Transplant Surgery Opportunity

-Loyola University Medical Center (LUMC) has an excellent full-time employment opportunity for a Board Certified or Board Eligible Transplant Surgery physician to join the Department of Surgery located in Maywood, Illinois.
+Loyola University Medical Center (LUMC) has an excellent full-time employment opportunity for a Board Certified or Board Eligible Transplant Surgery physician to join the Department of Surgery located in Maywood and Hines, Illinois.

 The transplant surgeon will be an active member of both the Hines VA Kidney Transplant Program as well as LUMC transplant programs.
 The candidate will be expected to support both clinical programs, as well as contribute to education, outstanding outcomes in clinical care, and supporting the academic mission.
 This position includes protected time for academic endeavors.

-- Kidney transplant experience, encompassing both deceased donor and living donor transplants.
+- The successful candidate must have kidney transplant experience, encompassing both deceased donor and living donor transplants.
 Experience in laparoscopic donor nephrectomies is required.
 Robotic skills and experience with national paired kidney exchange transplants are desirable.

 - The ability to independently perform deceased donor liver transplants is required.
 Formal Hepatobiliary training is highly desirable.